 How to Secure a Ladder – Portable Ladders

 - You need to make sure that you rest the top of your portable ladder against a surface that’s able to accommodate its weight.
-Also, you must never lean your ladder against your gutter, windowpane, window sash, or any place that is delicate and can easily break.
+Also, you must never lean your Best Ladders for Cleaning Gutters in 2026: Guide and Reviews, windowpane, window sash, or any place that is delicate and can easily break.

 - If possible, be sure to use wall grips to minimize the chances of slipping and falling, especially when you lean your ladder against a slippery surface.